Onehunga: Early European town

 The European village of Onehunga was founded as a Fencible settlement by Governor Grey.
 The Fencibles were former soldiers, many of them Irish, who were granted land to settle on, with the implied understanding that if Māori threatened the Auckland isthmus, they would defend it.
 Onehunga was the first village for Fencibles in New Zealand.
 Grey chose the site in 1846 and the Fencibles arrived in 1847.

 European settlement of the Manukau Harbour area was begun from and long focused on Onehunga.
 When the New Zealand Wars later occurred, it was mostly fought with regular soldiers rather than Fencibles.
 Naval volunteers based at Onehunga raided Māori territories on the south side of the harbour during the wars.

+During the Invasion of the Waikato in 1863 many women and children from small European settlements arrived in Onehunga as refugees.
+The Onehunga Ladies' Benevolent Society was formed to care for the refugees.

+It was the oldest surviving women's organisation in New Zealand at the time of its deregistration in 2017.

 During the 19th century most shipping between New Zealand and Great Britain came to Onehunga, via South Africa and Australia.
 While some shipping entered the Waitematā Harbour and docked at Auckland, much of it entered the Manukau Heads and docked at Onehunga, thus saving several days sailing around North Cape.
-The Manukau Harbour was treacherous however (as evidenced by the sinking of HMS Orpheus in 1863, killing 180 people) but the coastal Steamship lines carried virtually all passenger and freight trade between Auckland and Wellington via Wanganui and Onehunga.
+The Manukau Harbour was treacherous however (as evidenced by the sinking of HMS Orpheus in 1863, killing 180 people) but the coastal steamship lines carried virtually all passenger and freight trade between Auckland and Wellington via Wanganui and Onehunga.

 Onehunga was also the main route to and from the south, as most shipping routes were shorter via the western coast of the North Island than around the east coast to the Waitematā Harbour.
 Until 1908 a steamer from Onehunga was the fastest means of travel from Auckland to Wellington, the capital of the colony (initially the sea journey went all the way, then later it connected to the New Plymouth Express instead).
 In 1909 a typical coastal freight connection was a steamer from Onehunga to locations such as Raglan, Kawhia and Waitara.
 Onehunga was the Northern Steamship's base for serving the west coast, including also Āwhitu, Hokianga and Waiuku.